 Active SWV Bike/Walk to be working with the City of Beckley, WV on its Bike Beckley initiative.
-The group began meeting in 2017 to embarks on becoming more bicycle and pedestrian friendly.
+The group began meeting in 2017 to embark on becoming more bicycle and pedestrian friendly.
 This group, which includes elected officials, city employees, and community members who are interested in becoming involved in Bike/Walk efforts, meets the 2nd Wednesday of every month.
 As one of West Virginia’s population centers, Beckley has lots of potential for improvements and great ideas!

 Active SWV How-To Guide for Bike/Walk Communities in southern West Virginia

 The staff of Active Southern West Virginia seeks to help the communities of southern West Virginia reach their fullest potential in providing opportunities for people to be physically active.
 Communities are made up of people and communities should be accessible to people, by all modes of movement!
 Active Southern West Virginia can offer support to the communities of southern West Virginia that seek to become more bicycle friendly.
 Our Active SWV Bike/Walk program and its staff will work alongside members of your community to assess the best ways to plan the transition.

 We hope our How-To Guide for Bike/Walk Communities can assist with efforts in your community to facilitate more opportunities for physical activities.
-Please use it as a workbook to identify the ways to increase connectivity and safety for bikes and pedestrians on a path toward a more Active community!
+Please use it as a workbook to identify the ways to increase connectivity and safety for bikes and pedestrians on a path towards a more Active community!